LEAGUE7QC/LEAGUE7QC.github.io/docs/seasonal-guidelines.md

 At the end of each season using this expanded structure, Staff and the Captains' Council will conduct a thorough review of its effectiveness.
 Based on this review, proposals for adjustments may be made for future seasons, subject to the standard rule change process.

+## EXAMPLES

+Pelase see the following page for two example scenarios: [Season Examples](season-examples.md)